Parenting teenagers untangled. 🏆 Award-winning podcast for parents of teens and tweens. Por arte de portada

 • Welcome to your weekly audio hug full of research, tips and discussions for parents of teens and tweens.

-It may look like other parents are perfect but even experts make mistakes because parenting well is a constant challenge.
-That's why I want to stress that the most important thing we can do is focus on building our connection by being more curious and less critical of both our kids and ourselves.
+It may look like other parents are perfect but even experts make mistakes, because good parenting is a constant challenge.
+In all the research I've done the most important thing we can do is focus on building our connection by being more curious and less critical of both our kids and ourselves.
 Admitting our mistakes isn't failure, it's growth.

-Before each episode I do lots of research to understand what's going on in this rapidly-changing world.
-I'm hoping it can help us all to be as prepared as possible for whatever life throws at us.
+Before each episode I do lots of research to understand what's going on in this rapidly-changing world to keep us as prepared as possible for whatever life throws at us.

 Susie then brings her wealth of expertise and experience in mindfulness to the discussion as we talk through the options for parenting in an imperfect world, offering tips on the things we've learned along the way.